Staff

 jordan@alexsym.org

-Ryan began his career with the ASO in July 2011 when he was hired as box office and patron services manager and is currently serves in a variety of new roles in production and sales as Director of Operations.
-A trained musician, Ryan completed his M.M. in music composition from Bowling Green State University in 2008 and has worked as an arranger, transcriber and copyist for a variety of musical acts encompassing both classical music and jazz.
+Ryan began his career with the ASO in July 2011 when he was hired as box office and patron services manager and is currently serving in a variety of new roles in production and sales as Director of Operations.
+A trained musician, Ryan completed his M.M. in music composition from Bowling Green State University in 2008 and has worked as an arranger, transcriber, and copyist for a variety of musical acts encompassing both classical music and jazz.
 He currently performs as a freelance musician on trumpet around the Washington D.C. region.

-DIRECTOR OF DEVELOPMENT AND MARKETING
+DIRECTOR OF DEVELOPMENT & COMMUNITY PARTNERSHIPS

 swatson@alexsym.org